stacks-network/docs/src/pages/stacks-wallet/install.md

    cd <You-User-Directory>/Downloads
    ```

-4. In the command prompt window, type the following at the command prompt.
+4. In the command prompt window, type the following command to verify the authenticity of the downloaded file `Stacks-Wallet-win10-3.1.0-en-US.dmg`

    ```bash
    certUtil -hashfile Stacks-Wallet-win10-3.0.0.exe SHA512